LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 =========

-The Logtalk distribution includes a command-line :doc:`../devtools/debugger` tool implemented as a Logtalk application.
+The Logtalk distribution includes a command-line :doc:`../devtools/debugger` tool implemented as a Logtalk application using the debugging API.
 It can be loaded by typing:

 .. code-block:: text

    | ?- logtalk_load(debugger(loader)).

 It can also be loaded automatically at startup time by using a :term:`settings file`.

-This tool implements debugging features similar to those found on most Prolog systems.
+The ``debugger`` tool includes the debugging features found in traditional Prolog debuggers.
 There are some differences, however, between the usual implementation of Prolog debuggers and the current implementation of the Logtalk debugger that you should be aware.
 First, unlike most Prolog debuggers, the Logtalk debugger is not a built-in feature but a regular Logtalk application using documented debugging hook predicates.
 This translates to a different, although similar, set of debugging features when compared with some of the more sophisticated Prolog debuggers.
 Second, debugging is only possible for entities compiled in debug mode.
 When compiling an entity in debug mode, Logtalk decorates clauses with source information to allow tracing of the goal execution.
-Third, the implementation of spy points allows the user to specify the :term:`execution context <predicate execution context>` for entering the debugger.
-This feature is a consequence of the encapsulation of predicates inside objects.
+Third, the tool provides several types of breakpoints (for pausing and interacting with the debugger) and also log points while most Prolog systems are limited to traditional predicate spy points.

 .. _debugging_debug_mode: